natcap/invest/doc/decision-records/ADR-0001-Update-SDR-LS-Factor.md

 ## Context

-* SDR released in 3.1.0 (2014-11-19), used d-infinity
-* LS factor has remained unchanged since its release
-* Anecdotally, we have received many questions about the validity of LS
-* Even on the sample data, InVEST's LS factor output does not compare to the QGIS LS factor
-* We dismissed those issues, saying that the user needed to calibrate their model run
-* X value was 'improved' to be a weighted mean of proportional flow in InVEST 3.8.1

 Since we released the updated InVEST SDR model in InVEST 3.1.0, we have seen a common refrain of users and NatCap science staff noticing that the LS factor output of SDR did not produce realistic results and that the LS factor produced